sfsu-joseo/CSC645/Projects/TCP Client-Server Centralized Network /README.md

 The client handler class is located in thee machine that is running the server.
 It is in charge of processing all the requests sent by clients, that needs to be processed by the server.
 It uses the server methods to send responses.

-### Menu:

-The menu class is located in the machine that is running the server, and provides the menu implementation, and all the options including user input implementation.

 ### Client

 The client class implements a TCP client socket that connects to a server socket running in a well know ip adress and port.
 The client class is in charge of interacting with the user, recopilate the user data, and send it to the server in a request to be processed.